 Honey Sesame Chicken Instant Pot

-- 1 to 1 1/2 pounds boneless, skinless chicken breast (or thighs) *
+- 1 1/2 pounds boneless, skinless chicken breasts, about 2 large or 3 smaller *

 - 1/2 to 1 onion, diced